prototypefund/Digital_Bargeld-docs/api-exchange.rst

     interface LinkResponse {
       // transfer ECDHE public key corresponding to the `coin_pub`, used to
-      // decrypt the `secret_enc` in combination with the private key of
+      // compute the blinding factor and private key of the fresh coins.
-      // `coin_pub`.
       transfer_pub: EcdhePublicKey;

-      // ECDHE-encrypted link secret that, once decrypted, can be used to
-      // decrypt/unblind the `new_coins`.
-      secret_enc: Base32;

       // array with (encrypted/blinded) information for each of the coins
       // exchangeed in the refresh operation.